 - These are popular with kids and adults alike.

-- These onion rings are a very versatile dish - enjoy them as a side, snack, or appetizer.
+- These vegan onion rings are a very versatile dish - enjoy them as a side, snack, or appetizer.
 Pair them with your favorite sauces for even more variety!

 Equipment Needed To Make Air Fryer Onion Rings With No Egg or Buttermilk